sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 How to get started with **pygame** (these do not have to be done in this order):

 * [if making a game] Go through the PyMan tutorials ([part 1](http://www.learningpython.com/2006/03/12/creating-a-game-in-python-using-pygame-part-one/), [part 2](http://www.learningpython.com/2006/03/19/creating-a-game-in-python-using-pygame-part-two-creating-a-level/), [part 3](http://www.learningpython.com/2006/04/16/creating-a-game-in-python-using-pygame-part-3-adding-the-bad-guys/)).
-It is shows how to implement a Pacman clone in pygame (don't worry about the prerequisites section, you should already have the prerequisites satisfied).
+It is shows how to implement a Pac-Man clone in pygame (don't worry about the prerequisites section, you should already have the prerequisites satisfied).
 The strength of the tutorial is that there is lots of explanation of each part of the code.
 Unfortunately, the HTML formatting for parts 2 and 3 seems to be messed up, but hopefully these are still useful (let us know if you find a workaround for this formatting issue).
 * Read through the **pygame** [documentation](http://www.pygame.org/docs/).
 * Read through the other **pygame** [tutorials](http://pygame.org/wiki/tutorials) if you find one that seems more aligned with the project you want to create.
 * [if making a game] Make sure you understand the basics of collision detection in **pygame**.
 Collision detection is a surprisingly tricky thing to write on your own, so it is recommended to utilize **pygame** 's built-in features for this (see [this](http://www.pygame.org/docs/tut/SpriteIntro.html) page).
 If you need to do collision detection with something besides rectangles, you may have to either adapt pygame's collision detection or write your own collision detection routines.